 The trick to cleaning and caulking baseboards is one little tool that you’re not going to find in your tool kit.
 You might find it on your patio though.

 How my Kid Saved my Back and my Baseboards

 The other day, as I stood surveying the miles and miles of baseboards that needed caulking in my home, I thought “There’s got to be a better way.”

 Sidenote: Why did my baseboards need caulking?
 I’m embarrassed to admit it, but we’re all friends here, right?
 After redoing our floors about two years ago, we put the trim back on, and never got around to finishing it off.

 I piled my caulking supplies on a baking sheet and spent the afternoon scooting around, dragging my tray of tools behind me, happily caulking the baseboards.

 If you’re caulking baseboards, read on for the how-to guide.
 If you’re painting or cleaning yours, then good luck and happy scooting!

-How to Caulk Baseboards (or anything else!):
+How to Caulk Baseboards and Trim (or anything else!):

-Caulking is one of my least favorite jobs.
+Caulking trim is one of my least favorite jobs.
 But it makes such a huge difference to the finished product, that it’s always worth doing.

-Note: I used a caulk gun for most of this project because it was so big, but for smaller areas, or if you just want to have a little more control and not have to learn to use the gun, you can buy the same caulk in squeeze tubes.
+Note: I used a caulking gun for most of this project because it was so big, but for smaller areas, or if you just want to have a little more control and not have to learn to use the gun, you can buy the same caulk in squeeze tubes.